 Our innovative tools and information are used by landholders, traditional owners, groundwater managers, natural hazard managers, environmental stewards, government, academia, industry and more.

-The Exploring for the Future program has already demonstrated benefits from the first 4 years of the program (2016–20), especially in regional Australia.
+The Exploring for the Future program has demonstrated benefits (2016-2024), especially in regional Australia.

 Hydrogen can be used for a variety of domestic and industrial purposes such as heating and cooking (as a replacement for natural gas), transportation (replacing petrol and diesel), and energy storage (by converting intermittent renewable energy into hydrogen).
 The key benefit of using hydrogen is that it is a clean fuel that emits only water vapour and heat when combusted.